ESTIMATED READING TIME – 3:45

 Feedback should always be specific, constructive, and objective.
 Instead of telling a marketer he did a nice job writing a content piece, explain the number of page views or leads it generated—and how his effort directly contributed to your strategy to open a new market.

-On average, employees feel that they don’t receive enough feedback from their supervisors and other leaders in the organization.
 All employees should be given some combination of the following:

 - Weekly or bi-weekly check-ins with the direct supervisor